Post Operative Instructions

 Take all your medications as directed at the time of your discharge from the hospital.
 At time of discharge, you will be given an appropriate pain medication prescription.
 Use your pain medication as needed to control your pain, and remember, do not drink alcoholic beverages while taking prescription strength pain medication.
 If you can take them, agents such as Motrin or Aleve can provide excellent pain relief, equal to narcotics, without the sedating side effects.

 Requests for prescription refills should be called into the office between 9am and 4:30pm Mon-Fri.
 This is particularly important for pain medications, as after-hour and weekend requests for narcotics cannot legally be granted.
 While we respect our genuine patients’ need for pain medicine, new strict state laws, prompted by the opioid crisis, prohibit narcotic pain medication refills from being called directly to the pharmacist.
-All of these require written prescriptions which are only available during regular office hours.
+All of these require electronic prescriptions which are only available during regular office hours.
 Please call the office early in the day.
 Late day requests may have to wait until the next business day.
 Please note that new laws also severely limit the number of pills and duration of therapy that can be prescribed.
 Similarly, lot prescriptions are not allowed to be filled or reissued.

 When calling for prescription refills please have available the name and telephone number of your pharmacist, this will allow us to give you quicker service.